ccollicutt/ccollicutt.github.io/_posts/2019-05-17-install-and-boot-older-kernel-ubuntu.md

 Stangely it was hard to find good instructions on installing an older kernel and setting it to boot on Ubuntu 16.04.
 Here are some quick instructions.

-First, we have a Ubuntu 16.04 instance (in digital ocean) with the following kernel:
+The instance is Ubuntu 16.04 (in Digital Ocean) with the following kernel:

 ```
 root@old-kernely:~# uname -a